Welcome!

 Do you offer pick up from the airport?

-No. You can take the Bart (Bay Area Rapid Transit,) the Downtown Berkeley stop is just a few blocks from the festival venue.
+No. You can take the Bart (Bay Area Rapid Transit,).
+The North Berkeley Berkeley stop is just a 10 minute walk from the festival venue.
 Or take an airport shuttle or a taxi cab.

 Can you help with getting a visa to the USA to attend the festival?